nathancarter/weblurch/doc/plan.md

 Plugin

- * Create a member in the plugin for storing the list of dependencies of the current document.
-Initialize it to an empty array.
  * Create a `import` member that takes an array of the following form.
 It should store the data in the plugin object itself, giving it a `length` attribute, and attributes 0, 1, 2, ..., allowing it to act as an array